 Growth Habit: An erect plant which grows up to 1.2m in height, averaging 0.6 to 0.9m.
 The plant tends to be woody near the base.
-Leaves are a paler green on the underside and have visible oil glands.
+Leaves are stalkless and hairless and have a paler green on the underside and have visible oil glands that give the leaf a perforated appearance when held up to the light.

 Type of Plant: St Johns Wort is a perennial, which usually dies down over winter and re-emerges from underground stems in spring.

 Flowers: The five petalled yellow flowers grow in clusters.
-Each flower is approximately 15 to 25mm in diameter and appears to have black dots that are actually glands.
+Each flower is approximately 15 to 25mm in diameter with three bundles of long thread-like stamens growing from the centre and appears to have black dots that are actually glands around the edge.

 Dispersal: Reproducing from underground stems and seeds.

-- St Johns Wort contains substances known to cause illness in livestock, such as photosensitisation of unpigmented parts of the animals skin.
+- St Johns Wort contains substances known to cause illness in livestock, such as hypericin, that when eaten, livestock becomes very sensitive to sunlight.

 - It is also a valued medicinal plant by some herbalists.

-- It is capable of infesting large areas of grazing land, particularly in drier climates.
+- It is capable of infesting large areas of grazing land, particularly in drier climates, competing with pastures.

 For further information contact the Department of Primary Industry, Water and Environment, Tasmania.

 - Grubbing.
-Isolated plants and small infestations can be removed using hand tools, ensuring the root system is also removed.
+Isolated plants and small infestations can be removed using hand tools, you must ensure the root system is also removed.

 - Herbicides.
-Spot spray for smaller patches and boom spray for larger areas.
+Only spray when actively growing.
+You may two consecutive years of herbicide application to kill the plant due to their deep, extensive root system.
+Spot spray for smaller patches (when flowering) and boom spray for larger areas (between budding and full flowering).
 Herbicides registered in Tasmania include 2,4-D, triclopyr and glyphosate.

 N.B.
 Always check the herbicide label before use.